|

 night

-stands while the
+stands and/or seats, while the

 nose